Content Intelligence Network

 This is a sacred truth: consumers are faithful to experiences, not to companies.

-We know that digitization has multiplied opportunities for interaction with users, but in answer, brands seem to be driven by an unjustified Kenophobia (= fear of emptiness).
-The forge is in action, but only to clog the channels with a flood of messages.
-A continuous bombing.
+We know that digitization has multiplied opportunities for interaction with users, but in response, brands seem to be driven by an unjustified Kenophobia (= fear of emptiness).
+They spring into action, but only to clog the channels with a flood of messages.
+A continual bombardment.

-When you do too much, you do wrong.
-This saturation means a distribution of inferior quality content, hard to be retrieved when needed again, and failing to adapt to the target channel.
+To do too much is to do wrong.
+This saturation means a distribution of inferior quality content, difficult to be retrieved when needed again, and failing to adapt to the target channel.
 You lose the focus on the user, who’s got a conscious or unconscious question buzzing in their head and is looking for a pertinent answer to it.